loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Place the third and fourth information files, rasterize them, rotate them, and position them.
 The fourth file should be flush with the bottom of the page.

 #.
-Place the fifth information file, rasterize it, rotate it, and position is 3/4" in from the left and flush with the top of the page.
+Place the fifth information file, rasterize it, rotate it, and position it 3/4" in from the left and flush with the top of the page.
 It should be just to the left of the first information file.

 #.
 Place the sixth information file, rasterize it, rotate it, and position it just below the fifth information file.